 6. Nubya Garcia

 Another young jazz musician in the UK scene that’s making waves is Nubya Garcia.
-The tenor saxophone player and composer released a critically acclaimed debut album – Nubya’s 5ive – in 2017 and has continued to impress ever since.
+The tenor saxophone player and composer made her solo debut with the critically acclaimed album – Nubya’s 5ive – in 2017, showcasing her unique talents and artistic choices across various genres.
 She’s also recorded with some greats, including Ezra Collective and Sons of Kemet, as well as Makaya McCraven, another up-and-comer.
 Additionally, she plays with Maisha, a spiritual jazz ensemble.

 7. Camila Meza